aosabook/500lines/pedometer/chapter.md

 ### A User Scenario

-When a user first enters the app, they see an empty table of trials, and an upload form.
+When a user first enters the app, they see an empty table of uploads, and an upload form.
 The upload form has fields for the user to enter device info and user info.

 ![](chapter-figures/app-1-1246w-90p.png)\

-Let's suppose the user uses the upload form to upload a trial walk with a phone in their pocket.
+Let's suppose the user uses the upload form to submit data of a walk with a phone in their pocket.

 ![](chapter-figures/app-2-1246w-90p.png)\

 Note that the user has entered everything but their stride.
-From this same trial, they have two text files of the exact same trial, one in each of our formats.
+From this same upload, they have two text files of the exact same walk, one in each of our formats.
 In the screenshot below, they've chosen to upload one of the files.
 Hitting submit presents them with the following view:

 ![](chapter-figures/app-3-1246w-90p.png)\

 Our program has parsed, processed, and analyzed the input file, and presented information at the very top for the user.
 The fields that our program calculated are the format of the file (Measurement), the calculated steps taken (Calculated), the difference between the calculated steps and actual steps taken (Delta), the distance traveled (Distance), and time it took (Time).
 The graphs shown are the dot product and the filtered data.

-The user can navigate back to the trials using the *Back to Trials* link, and upload the second file.
+The user can navigate back to the uploads using the *Back to Uploads* link, and upload the second file.

 ![](chapter-figures/app-4-1246w-90p.png)\